ChangYeop-Yang/Universal-SystemKit/README.md

 Once you have your Swift package set up, adding `SystemKit` as a dependency is as easy as adding it to the dependencies value of your Package.swift.

+1. From the Xcode menu, click File > Swift Packages > Add Package Dependency.

+2. In the dialog that appears, enter the repository URL: https://github.com/microsoft/plcrashreporter.git.

+3. In Version, select Up to Next Major and take the default option.

 ```Swift
 dependencies: [
     .package(url: "https://github.com/ChangYeop-Yang/Universal-SystemKit", .branch("master"))